Why you should trust CardRatings.com

 You can also sync up your credit card with a budgeting app like You Need A Budget or Mint.
 These apps automatically track your accounts and spending so that you can see an overview and breakdown of all of your finances.

 Cons of paying a utility bill with a credit card

 More companies offer to take credit card payments now compared to in the past, but some will still charge you for merchant fees.
-These are fees that the merchant has to pay to process your payment.
-Usually the fee is between 1-3%.
+These are fees that the merchant has to pay to process your payment and usually range from 1%-3% of the total bill.

-If you already have credit card debt, you may want to use a different payment method.
-Charging more expenses to your credit card will only increase your balance, increasing the amount of interest you have to pay.
+If you already have credit card debt, you will want to use a different payment method.
+Charging more expenses to your credit card will only increase your balance and, therefore, increase the amount of interest you have to pay.

 If you’re already struggling with credit card debt, it’s best to put your card away until you pay off your balance.
 Charging more to your card will only make it harder for you to get out of debt.